 The Sassanid and achemenid era were very important and influential historical period in Iran as Iranian culture influenced China, India and Roman civilization considerably, and so influenced as far as Western Europe and Africa.This influence played a prominent role in the formation of both Asiatic and European medieval art.
 This influence carried forward to the Islamic world.
 Much of what later became known as Islamic learning, such as philology, literature, jurisprudence, philosophy, medicine, architecture and the sciences were based on some of the practices taken from the Sassanid Persians to the broader Muslim world.

 After entrance of Islam in Iran Islamic rituals have penetrated in the Iranian culture.
 The most noticeable one of them is commemoration of Husayn ibn Ali.
 Every year in Day of Ashura suring Muharram most of Iranians, participate in mourning for the martyrs of Karbala battle.
 Daily life in modern Iran is closely interwoven with Shia Islam and the country's art, literature, and architecture are an ever-present reminder of its deep national tradition and of a broader literary culture.

-The Iranian New Year Nowruz is an ancient tradition celebrated on 21 March to mark the beginning of spring in Iran.
-It is also celebrated in Afghanistan, Republic of Azerbaijan, Uzbekistan, Turkmenistan, Tajikistan, Kazakhstan and previously also in Georgia and Armenia.
-It is also celebrated by the Iraqi and Anatolian Kurds.
+The Iranian New Year Nowruz is an ancient tradition celebrated on 21 March each year to mark the beginning of spring in Iran.
+It is also celebrated in Afghanistan, Republic of Azerbaijan, Uzbekistan, Turkmenistan, Tajikistan, Kazakhstan and previously also in Georgia and Armenia. this event is also celebrated by the Iraqi and Anatolian Kurds.
 Nowruz was registered on the list of Masterpieces of the Oral and Intangible Heritage of Humanity and described as the Persian New Year by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2009.